US wholesale prices rise 0.1 pct., a sign inflation in check

 The Labor Department said Tuesday that the producer price index — which tracks cost changes before they reach the consumer — increased 0.1 percent in November from the previous month.
 That’s down sharply from a 0.6 percent gain in October.
 Wholesale prices rose 2.5 percent from a year ago, the smallest annual increase this year.

-Excluding the volatile food and energy categories, wholesale prices rose 0.3 percent in October and 2.7 percent from a year earlier.
+Excluding the volatile food and energy categories, core wholesale prices rose 0.3 percent in October and 2.7 percent from a year earlier.
+A second measure of core prices, which also excludes wholesale and retail profit margins, rose 2.8 percent from a year ago, down from a recent peak of 3 percent in July.

+“With pipeline inflationary pressures moderating, we think there is little risk of core consumer price inflation rising further over the coming year or so,” said Michael Pearce, an economist at Capital Economics.

 Most Read Business Stories